rolling-scopes-school/tasks/react/modules/tasks/forms.md

 **Acceptance Criteria:**

+- Name, age, email, gender picker, and Terms & Conditions checkbox are implemented for Uncontrolled form.
+[5 points]
-- Name, age, email, gender picker, and Terms & Conditions checkbox are implemented for both forms.
-[10 points]
+- Name, age, email, gender picker, and Terms & Conditions checkbox are implemented for React Hook Form.
+[5 points]
 - All fields collect data correctly.
 [3 points]
 - Labels are properly connected to inputs using `htmlFor`.
 [2 points]